dashaun/initializr-plusplus/README.md

 > gh release upload v#.#.# target/initializr-plusplus-$OS-$ARCH

-### Maintaining up-to-date dependencies

-Execute following command to find new dependencies

-- `./mvnw versions:display-dependency-updates`

 ### Roadmap

 See the [open issues](https://github.com/dashaun/initializr-plusplus/issues) for a list of proposed features (and known issues).

 ### Notes

-I want to connect different released packages back into the repository.
-Right now I am using the `gh` cli to do this manually.
-Issue #9 is to automate this process, for Windows, Linux+ARM64, Darwin+ARM64 and Darwin+AMD64.

 Before running `native:compile` on Windows
 > C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Auxiliary\Build\vcvars64.bat